 Small size are 12mm (about 5/16") long, and are for smaller animals:

-Finches, skinks, carnivorous plants, dart frogs, baby turtles, and many others.
+Finches, skinks, carnivorous plants, dart frogs; baby turtles, chameleons, geckos, and water turtles.
 Tropical fish that eat floating food will benefit from the calcium and protein these offer.

 Medium size are 12mm (about 7/16") long and are the size preferred by many herps:

-Small bearded dragons, skinks, small geckos, chameleons, anoles, turtles, and many others.
+Small bearded dragons, skinks, small chameleons, anoles, turtles; young Leopard, Gargoyle, Crested, and Leaf Tail Geckos.
 This is also a good size for larger tropical fish.

 Large size are 18mm (about 3/4" long) and are the right size for larger pets.